Gold Miners: Is GDX Back?

 Technical Overview

-The GDX 1 year chart shows a bounce from the $21 level which appear to be major support, a level from which GDX has now rebounded from 3 times in a 4-month period.
-Moreover, time tested technical indicators such as the RSI, CCI and full stochastic are all suggesting that momentum may be turning positive, and that this force could propel GDX notably higher from current levels.
-In addition, the chart seems to be illustrating that GDX has made a triple bottom and that the subsiding upside range may be coming to an end as GDX prepares to break out above the 50 and 200 day moving averages.
+The GDX 1-year chart shows a bounce from the $21 level, which appear to be major support, a level from which it has now rebounded from 3 times in a 4-month period.
+Moreover, time-tested technical indicators such as the RSI, CCI and full stochastic are all suggesting that momentum may be turning positive and that this force could propel GDX notably higher from current levels.
+In addition, the chart seems to be illustrating that GDX has made a triple bottom and that the subsiding upside range may be coming to an end as the fund prepares to break out above the 50-day and 200-day moving averages.

 The Takeaway